michlam/Genshin-Impact-Loadout-Simulator/README.md

 - Java and Spring backend, with the required REST APIs
 - HTML, CSS, and JavaScript frontend that consumes the REST APIs

+## Citations
+The assets used are from Genshin Impact, allowed for perssonal non-commercial use, as laid out in https://www.hoyolab.com/article/143107.
+- © All rights reserved by HoYoverse.
+Other properties belong to their respective owners.